psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 - Double click on that tool.
 A dialog will appear similar to the one shown above that lists the tools that still need to be assigned.
 - Click on the number labels to the side (i.e. #1, #2, and #3).
 Another window will appear like the one below, showing you which tools you can assign.
-  - The best practice is to choose a tool that is slightly smaller than the width of the cut needed- and the following dialogs will help you through that process.
+  - The best practice is to choose a tool that is slightly smaller than the width of the cut needed.
 For example, drill #1 has a max diameter of 0.0140", so in the dialog that pops up, you might select the tool in TH04, which has a diameter of 0.0135" which is less than the maximum diameter specificed.
 If you can't find a good matching tool choose the closest size you can as long as it is below the maximum diameter.

 ![](img/ToolTable.png)